skglad/SI507_Final_Project/README.md

 ## How to run tests
 1. First make sure the file SI507project_tests.py is in the same directory as the rest of the files
-2. Run the app program and navigate to localhost5000 so that the database is created
+2. Run the app program and navigate to localhost:5000 so that the database is created
-3. Run the test file: SI507project_tests.py
+3. Run the test file: SI507project_tests.py in your terminal

 ## In this repository:
 - templates